YizeZhang/Net_Diff/README.md

    3. Add threshold of success rate in AR

    4. Add data-based and model-based combined AR

-   5. Fix bug of DCB correction for different frequency combination
+   6. Fix bug of DCB correction for different frequency combination

+2018/02/27
+   1. Add ionosphere compensate in long baseline RTK

+   2. Use I/Nav if F/Nav is unavaliable for Galileo